csommerl/js120/109_explanations.md

 ## Statements vs. expressions

-An **expression** is anything that evaluates to a value, where this value can be captured and stored for later use. **Statements**, by contrast, primarily do something; although they can sometimes evaluate to values, such values cannot be captured.
+An **expression** is anything that evaluates to a value that can be captured and stored for later use (e.g., by assigning the expression to a variable). **Statements**, by contrast, primarily do something; although they can sometimes evaluate to values, such values cannot be captured.
 This means that most attempts of capturing those values will raise a `SyntaxError`.

-Possible: **statements** are commands that consist of a keyword followed by an expression.
+Statements ==typically== consist of a keyword followed by an expression.
+But some keywords followed by expressions are not statements.
+For example, `typeof 'Bella'` evaluates to the value 'string', which can be captured and assigned to a variable.

 ---